karashiiro/exchange-rate-mcp/README.md

 The Exchange Rate MCP exposes a single tool called `exchange_rate` that allows an LLM or other clients to fetch exchange rates between different currencies.

-## Features

-- Fetch real-time exchange rates (to be implemented with Norges Bank API)
-- Convert between different currencies
-- Retrieve historical exchange rates by specifying a date

 ## Installation

 ```bash